keboola/connection-docs/components/index.md

 between the original configuration and the copy, and the changes to one have no effect on the other.
 The copy of the configuration is created as a new isolated configuration -- i.e. there is no link between the original configuration and the copy and changes to one have no effect on the other.

+### Configuration Rows
+Some components support the concept of multiple configurations sharing some parameters in common.
+A typical example are database extractors, where multiple tables are extracted and they all share the same database credentials.
+In such components, the configuration itself contains only the credentials and tables are stored in **configuration rows**.
+The *configuration* acts as an envelope for the *configuration rows*.

 ## Authorization
 Many services support authorization using the [OAuth protocol](https://en.wikipedia.org/wiki/OAuth).
 For you (as the end user)